-DO NOT OPERATE WITH BAFFLE ASSEMBLY, TUBES OR INSULATION REMOVED.
+DO NOT OPERATE WITH BAFFLE ASSEMBLY OR INSULATION REMOVED.

-Baffle Removal
+Removal

-- 1. Slide the Ceramic Board located above the tubes towards the front of the stove.
-Remove retaining pin at the back of the firebox, just under the baffle. - 2.
-Lift the Baffle up to disconnect from the Baffle supply tube. - 3.
-Move the Baffle to one side then tilt it sideways to drop down and remove from firebox.
-You may need to remove the opposite side brick rail to allow the Baffle to drop down.
-To remove the Brick Rail, remove the brick directly under it then lift the rail up and inward to clear the locating pins - 4.
-Inspect the gasket between baffle and supply tube.
-If necessary, replace with gasket (prt#80000365) available from your Pacific Energy dealer. - 5.
+Remove retaining pin at the back top of the firebox, just under the baffle.
+Lift baffle up and pull forward to disconnect from the supply tube.
+Tilt baffle sideways to drop down and remove from firebox.
+Inspect gasket between baffle and supply tube.
+If necessary, replace with gasket #139.5 available from your Pacific Energy dealer.
 Re-install baffle assembly in reverse order.
-The two side pieces of blanket insulation must be tight against the side rails.
-The Ceramic Board on top of the tubes must be pushed back tight against the Baffle.
+The two side pieces of insulation must be tight against the siderails.